JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 }
 ```

-Now that we'll have access to the http client, let's test out a call to the repositories.
+Now that we'll have access to the HTTP client, let's test out a call to the repositories.
 The URL we'll be calling to retrieve repository information will be in the form of `https://api.github.com/repos/OWNER/REPO` where we'll hard code `OWNER` to be your username for now.
 Let's test a call out to see what the response looks like:

 ```bash
 curl --request GET \